 At this time, only one rental suite is permitted in any single family house, however, Council has directed staff to explore multiple rental suites and secondary suites in more intensive forms of housing as a part of neighbourhood planning currently underway.

-Status: Bylaw readings and a public hearing will be scheduled soon.
+Status: A public hearing date is targeted for this Spring.
 Staff are discussing variations on secondary suites that remain prohibited and are not contemplated by this change (more than one suite, a garden suite and a secondary suite together, secondary suites on small lots, and others) at neighbourhood planning events.